-Refer to Part 1 to start this series for reasons 1-5.
+Refer to Part 1 for reasons to choose reclaimed barn wood 1-5.

 The increase in demand for reclaimed wood has accelerated since the COVID-19 pandemic started.
 People from big cities to small communities are seeing the value in using reclaimed barn wood their homes, shops, offices, and other settings.